-- (b) medication that is possessed by a school for administration during school hours or at a school function for a student may be released to: - (1) the student's parent; or - (2) an individual who is: - (a) at least eighteen (18) years of age; and - (b) designated in writing by the student's parent to receive the medication. - (c) a school corporation may send home medication that is possessed by a school for administration during school hours or at school functions with a student if the student's parent provides written permission for the student to receive the medication as added by P.L.
+- (b) medication that is possessed by a school for administration during school hours or at a school function for a student may be released to: - (1) the student's parent; or - (2) an individual who is: - (a) at least eighteen (18) years of age; and - (b) designated in writing by the student's parent to receive the medication.

+(c) a school corporation may send home medication that is possessed by a school for administration during school hours or at school functions with a student if the student's parent provides written permission for the student to receive the medication as added by

+P.L.
 1-2005, sec.
 18, amended by P.L.
 76-2005, sec.
 4.

-IMMUNITY IN CONNECTION WITH SELF-ADMINISTRATION OF MEDICATION
+IC 34-30-14-6 IMMUNITY IN CONNECTION WITH SELF-ADMINISTRATION OF MEDICATION

 Sec.
 6 a school board is not liable for civil damages as a result of a student's self-administration of medication for an acute or chronic disease or medical condition as provided under IC 20-33-8-13 except for an act or omission amounting to gross negligence or willful and wanton misconduct.
+As added by P.L.
+264-2001, SEC.
+5, amended by P.L.
+1-2005, SEC.
+223.